InternationalTradeAdministration/developerportal/_posts/ita-programs.markdown

 # ITA Programs for Exporters

 The ITA Programs for Exporters data provides information about various programs sponsored by ITA that provide support for exporters.
-Assistance includes information on connecting to foreign buyers, regulations, marketing and sales, as well as training and mentoring.
+Assistance includes information on:
+* Connecting to foreign buyers
+* Regulations
+* Marketing and sales
+* Training and mentoring

 Developers can use this data to augment their listings of government programs that provide assistance to businesses.

 ##Formats